Devolutions/doc/docs/en/kb/remote-desktop-manager-mobile/ios/how-to-articles/ios-create-new-data-source.md

 ---
+eleventyComputed:
-title: Remote Desktop Manager iOS create a new data source
+  title: '{{ en.RDMIOS }} create a new data source'
 ---
 The data source in {{ en.RDM }} can be a file or a database.
 You can configure multiple data sources within the application.